-As a result, at 31 December 2019, the long-term syndicated loan amounted to Euros 80 million.
+As a result, at 31 December 2020 and 2019, the long-term syndicated loan amounted to Euros 80 million.
 The revolving credit line is unused and fully available.

-The interest rate applicable to the syndicated facility in 2019 was 0.75% for the loan tranche, which remained unchanged from the effective date of the novation of 15 July 2019.
-The interest rate applicable to the revolving credit line was 0.75% up to the date of novation and 0.50% plus a drawn down fee ranging from 0.10% to 0.25% from then.
+The interest rate applicable to the syndicated facility in 2020 was 0.585% for the loan tranche and 0.335% for the revolving credit line plus a drawn down fee ranging from 0.10% to 0.25% from then.
 These percentages may be revised by the financial institutions every six months based on the performance of "Consolidated net debt/EBITDA" ratio.